UnrealEngineHTML5/Documentation/Platforms/HTML5/HowTo/README.2.advanced.UE4.HTML5.md

 * * *
 ### Test Desktop ShooterGame Client

-here, we will be using the more advanced way to run the project from the command line.

-to run multiple instances of the project at once (this networking project is a perfect example), this time we will launch the game in `windowed` mode from the command line.
+as we have seen in the previous HowTo's [multi-player testing](README.1.emscripten.UE4.HTML5.md#launch-the-desktop-client), we will run this project in `windowed` mode from the command line.

 - run the game in a windowed size screen (i.e. not full screen)
 	- using `-windowed -resx=800 -resy=600` parameter to do this